nelsonRoberts1968/after_school/README.md

 ## User Story
 ​
 As a parent
-I want to be able to find classes and camps appropriate for my needs When I filter by category, I am shown classes only in that category When I filter by location, I am shown classes only in that location When I signup, I will have access to an account where I can store registrations and share events with other local parents/caregivers.
+I want to be able to find classes and camps appropriate for my child When I filter by category, I am shown classes only in that category When I filter by location, I am shown classes only in that location When I signup, I will have access to an account where I can store registrations and share events with other local parents/caregivers/service providers.

 ​
 ## Technologies: